HL7/US-Core/input/includes/diagnosticreport-clinical-note-post.md

-An example to demonstrate writing a note to the server.
+An example to demonstrate writing a note to the Server.

 **Clinical Note**